nemwiz/jira-commit-message-intellij-plugin/README.md

 <!-- Plugin description -->
 A simple plugin that takes JIRA issue from your branch name and appends it to the commit message.
 Supports both commit dialog and commit tool window.

+This plugin only supports Git version control system.
 <!-- Plugin description end -->

 ### Installation